Do or don’t? Douching in BV, AV and yeast infections

 Science proves it!
 Douching is associated with negative outcomes

-In studies,1–4 douching is consistently correlated with higher rates of vaginal infections, including BV.
-While the connection between BV and douching is real, it isn’t always obvious whether douching causes BV or is performed as a result of BV.
-It’s likely that both can be true since BV can come with some pretty gross symptoms that anyone would want to wash away.
+In many studies1–4 douching is consistently correlated with higher rates of vaginal infections, including BV.
+While the connection between BV and douching is real, it isn’t always obvious whether douching causes BV or is performed as a result of BV, or other factors (such as cultural practices).

-Rinsing out your vagina can seem like – and actually, be – a good symptom-management tool in the face of multiple failed treatments and no light at the end of the tunnel but it is not healthy in the long term.
+Rinsing out your vagina can seem like – and actually be – a good symptom-management tool in the face of multiple failed treatments and no light at the end of the tunnel, but it is not healthy in the long term.

 If you have BV or another unpleasant microbial imbalance, successful treatment is key, though many people suffer chronic bacterial imbalances.
 Once you have treated your issues and your vagina is healthy, douching is not recommended under any circumstances.